Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/010_syft.en.md

 A Software Bill of Material (SBOM) is a list of all software components used in your product.
 In the contex of supply chain security, it serves as a machine-readable list of items to compare to whenever a new vulnerability surfaces.

 Several tools exist to automatically generate such an SBOM.
-This tutorial focuses on Anchore's Syft.
-It is an open source command line tool.
+This tutorial focuses on Anchore's Syft, an open source command line tool.

 ## Setup